p-adic shtukas and the theory of global and local Shimura varieties: Global Shimura varieties and their universal -shtukas

 Altogether we obtain a diagram of morphisms of $v$-sheaves

-which we call the \emph{$v$-sheaf theoretic local model diagram} for $\sS_\eK$.
-Note that the existence of this diagram is a formal consequence of the existence of the $\CG$-shtuka over $\sS_\eK$, which is bounded by $\mu$.
+which we call the \emph{$v$-sheaf theoretic local model diagram} for $\sS_\eK$. {\cmag Here $\pi^v$ is a $v$-sheaf $\CG^\diam$-torsor and $q^v$ is $\CG^\diam$-equivariant.} Note that the existence of this diagram is a formal consequence of the existence of the $\CG$-shtuka over $\sS_\eK$, which is bounded by $\mu$.